okaanyildiz/react-tailwind-github-finder-app/README.md

  } = user
 ```

-6) Inside the return statement enter jsx shown in the code:
+6) Inside the return statement enter jsx shown in the code.

 7) Go to the index.css.
 We’re going to handle the corner issue of the profile photos:
 .custom-card-image .card.image-full:before {
  border-radius: 0.5rem;